msft-mirror-aosp/platform.prebuilts.sdk/tools/README-jack-server.txt

 both in your client and server configurations.
 See the "Server info" and "Client info" sections.
 If it doesn't solve the problem, please report and give us additional information by:
   - Attaching your compilation log.
-  - Attaching a zip of "$HOME/.jack-server/".
-  - Attaching "$HOME/.jack-settings".
+  - Attaching the file produced by "jack-admin dump-report"
-  - Executing "lsof -i TCP:8076", "lsof -i TCP:8077" and attaching the outputs.

 If your commands fails on